Wedding Entertainment Planning: A Timeline That Actually Works

 About the Author

 Tony Winyard is an award-winning Wedding DJ and Master of Ceremonies who has performed at over 2,500 events across 14 countries.
-With a background in radio, comedy, and professional hosting, Tony helps couples create unforgettable, personalised wedding experiences.
+With a background in radio, comedy, and professional hosting, Tony helps couples create personalised wedding experiences that guests talk about for years.

 Learn more about Tony →